 When my boys were 2/3yrs – And I needed a break, I’d fill a muffin tin with shaving cream and a few drops of food colouring in each compartment to make different colours.
 I would give them a paintbrush each and set them up in the bathtub to paint the empty tub.
 Why not since it washes away so easily and they just LOVED it!
 Here are some more kids activity ideas to consider.

 Organised school storage system – I have to thank Kat for the school storage system idea because it’s one of the systems that I have implemented into my own life.
 It’s from stuff masters and the boys know that as soon as they get home from school, they must follow these steps.
 Check out Kat’s 20 practical school bag storage ideas.

 - put lunch box and drink bottle on kitchen table

 - put school bag away

-- get out of uniform (i am working on the hanging up bit/ or wash basket…we’ll get there)
+- get out of uniform (i am working on the hanging up or wash basket bit with them still.
+We’ll get there.

 - Hang up hats, sports uniforms, library bags, ties etc. This way everything is located in one spot!